-This five year research effort into trying to speed up motion capture animation resulted in the discovery of the vital low-level hole that needed filling.
+This research into the speed up of motion capture animation resulted in the discovery of the vital low-level hole that needed filling.
 That hole is the speedy calculations of rotation points directly from motion capture data.
 This thesis explains the fastest known general method for calculating these rotation points and can be as much as ten times faster than the next fastest method.
-An international community of computer scientists has accepted the initial results of this research earlier this year as a full paper [63].
 This thesis demonstrates the mathematics, probabilities, and implementations for this new method for determining the center of a hypersphere.
 The UGDK method has further impact in a vast collection of fields as diverse as character recognition to nuclear physics where an algorithm is needed for the speedy recovery of the center of a circle or sphere.
 The UGDK is expected to play a vital role in the process of determining a skeleton from motion capture data.
 The MGDK adds robustness to the equations allowing to use every bit of available data.
 The IGDK further has the application of being an ideal algorithm to burn into a silicon chip whose memory requirements are constrained.